mIRC-Scripters/mirckb/docs/source/intermediate/data_storage.rst

    /writeini [-n] <inifile> <section> <item> <value>

 The -n switch no longer exists on mIRC 7.x and newer.
 On older mIRCs: The -n switch is used when the file exceeds 65,536 bytes (64 KB).
-It’s a good idea to place it there if you think the file will get pretty big in the future.
+It's a good idea to place it there if you think the file will get pretty big in the future.

 For example: